Shariah-Compliant Securities Screening Methodology

 Introduction

-The SAC adopts a two-tier quantitative approach, which applies the business activity benchmarks and the financial ratio benchmarks, in determining the Shariah status of the listed securities.
+The SAC adopts a two-tier quantitative approach, which applies the single business activity benchmark and the financial ratio benchmarks, in determining the Shariah status of the listed securities.
 Hence, the securities will be classified as Shariah-compliant if their business activities and financial ratios are below these benchmarks.

-The contribution of Shariah non-compliant activities to the Group revenue and Group profit before taxation of the company will be computed and compared against the relevant business activity benchmarks as follows:
+The contribution of Shariah non-compliant activities to the Group total income1 will be computed and compared against the 5% benchmark.
+The business/ activities are as follows:

 • conventional banking and lending;